dragoon-rs/komodo/paper.md

   process that is not scalable.
 - `decode`: decodes the original data using any subset of $k$ valid shards.

+# Statement of need

+Komodo provides mechanisms that satisfy various distributed systems' needs such as verifiable information dispersal or data availability.
+Such systems range from private drone swarms to public blockchains.

+For instance, in a distributed storage system, nodes can encode data into shards, prove their integrity, and distribute them across the network.
+Other nodes can then verify the shards' validity before storing or retrieving them, ensuring data robustness and trustworthiness.

+In blockchain systems, Komodo can be used as the key enabling mechanism for checking data availability, similar to how 2D Reed-Solomon codes and Danksharding [@danksharding2024] are used within Ethereum 2.0, or similar mechanisms in the Celestia or Avail blockchains, among many others.

+A few libraries provide similar functionalities, with a few gaps filled by `Komodo`.

+The `arkworks` ecosystem [@arkworks] is probably the closest library, providing many of the necessary building blocks involved in Data Availability Sampling: prime fields, possibly paired with elliptic curves like BLS12-381 or BN254 among many others; linear algebra operations like polynomial operations and matrix operations; and polynomial commitment.
+On top of those features, `Komodo` adds Reed-Solomon encoding, tightly integrated with proof generation.

+The Rust implementation of Reed-Solomon erasure coding [@rust-rse] provides mechanisms to encode and decode data into raw shards, using elements of finite fields $\mathbb{F}_{2^8}$ or $\mathbb{F}_{2^{16}}$, containing respectively
+$2^8$ and $2^{16}$ elements. `Komodo` adds the proving mechanisms, and makes it possible to use elements from `arkworks`' prime fields, possibly paired with elliptic curves.

+`Komodo` also adds a unified high-level API, allowing to benchmark and compare different combinations of prime fields, elliptic curves and polynomial commitment schemes, as we did in two publications [@stevan2024performance;
+@stevan2025performance].
+Finally, a modular design allows to extend `Komodo` with new polynomial commitment schemes or new encoding methods, which performance can be evaluated in the same benchmarking conditions.

+# Komodo
 The previous key steps of all the protocols implemented use some basic mathematical objects.
 On one hand, `encode` and `decode` use elements of a finite field $\mathbb{F}$